canunj/Auto-BoardGame/README.md

 ## Features and Demo
 The main features of this application include:

-A user-friendly interface for Auto-BG can be found at (homepage).
+A user-friendly interface for Auto-BG can be found at https://huggingface.co/spaces/AutoBG/Auto-BoardGame.

 ## Examples